 Let Your Child Practice Responsibility

 Getting dressed in the morning is a great place to start.
 You can have your child participate in the process of picking out their clothes and shoes.
 While doing so, talk to them about the importance of taking care of our bodies, the clothes we wear, etc. We can discuss with them in simple terms what this looks like.
-When we empower our children to make their own choices (i.e.: what pair of pants to wear) and are present with them while they do so, we can help shape the whole thing into a positive experience.
+When we empower our children to make their own choices (i.e., what pair of pants to wear) and are present with them while they do so, we can help shape the whole thing into a positive experience.

 You can also teach your kids to practice responsibility by giving them tasks or chores and offering them rewards for their positive behavior.
-Offer small reasonable rewards for cleaning up their toys or taking care of a toy, etc. This can begin to teach your little one about the idea of what money is and the concept that items have value.
+Offer small reasonable rewards for cleaning up their toys or taking care of a toy, etc. This can begin to teach your little one about what money is and the concept that items have value.

 Encourage Your Child, Even If They Make a Mistake